-Borodin Sheet Music
+Borodin Sheet Music and Biography

 Alexander Borodin was a Russian composer born on 12 November 1833 in Saint Petersburg, the illegitimate son of a Georgian nobleman.
 However, he was registered as the son of one of his peasants (serfs) in order to protect his father’s name.

 Popular pieces include the Polovetsian Dances from Prince Igor and Notturno from String Quartet no. 2, 3rd Movement both available on our site.
 See all of our available Borodin pieces.

 At the age of seven, his father freed Borodin from serfdom and ensured he and his mother were provided for.

 As a schoolboy Borodin showed a gift for music and languages and learned to play the piano, flute, cello, and compose.

 In 1850 he travelled to Western Europe to further his education in Medicine and received a doctorate.
 On his return to Russia in 1862 he became an adjunct professor of chemistry at the Medical-Surgical Academy in Saint Petersburg and a full professor two years later.
 It was at this time that he produced his first important works the Symphony No.1 in E-flat Major.